November 26, 2024 in Audio, Industry | Permalink | Comments (0)

 I promise something more substantive in a different post ( <-- that's just a writing flourish.
 No actual promise is intended or implied), but I wanted to pass this along.
 I get press releases every day about companies introducing new products, changing management, or using technology.
 Many of them are incomprehensible - it's as if PR people speak a different language.
 Here's the headline from one that crossed my inbox this morning:

-Leading Architectural Audio and Video Supplier Builds on FST GUI Technology for New Streaming Media Product Line
+Leading Architectural Audio and Video Supplier Builds on FST GUI Technology

 Who?
 What?
 After reading the press release a couple of times I think I understand what's going on: SpeakerCraft is branching out from crafting speakers and is building a streaming media system (just the sort of thing I focus on in my Digital Home research service), presumably to get audio to their in-wall speakers.
 OK.
 But to do so, they needed a way to quickly create a user interface for their gadget, and they turned to FST.